FOGProject/fog-docs/docs/management/host-management.md

 Tutorial](http://freeghost.sourceforge.net/videotutorials/addimghost.html)

 -   Adding a new host can be done in the hosts section of FOG.
--   Then by clicking on the \"Add New Host\" button on the left hand menu.
+-   Then by clicking on the "Add New Host" button on the left hand menu.
 -   At least a hostname and a MAC address must be entered in order to add the host to the FOG database.